How to Make Mashed Potatoes Step-By-Step

 However, here is a good rule of thumb to always tell when your potatoes are done cooking: they should be tender when pierced with the tip of a paring knife.

 It’s important to note that you should always start your potatoes in cold water – never boiling water – to ensure even cooking.
 If you want to shave off cooking time, instead take a leaf out of Food Network Kitchen’s The Best Mashed Potatoes recipe and quarter russet potatoes.
 In this recipe, you’ll bring 2 pounds of quartered russet potatoes to a boil, and then simmer them for about 30 minutes.
+And if you're looking for more tips on boiling potatoes, check out our story How to Boil Potatoes.

 The Best Potatoes for Mashed Potatoes